devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 Widget build(BuildContext context) {
   return Expanded(
     flex: 1,
-    //This is where we Subscribe to the FavoriteBLoC
+    //This is where we subscribe to the FavoriteBLoC
     child: BlocBuilder<FavoriteBloc, List<Wisdom>>(
       builder: (context, favorites) => IconButton(
         //Display Icon Button depending on current State